Back to Agenda

 Session Chair(s)

-Rachele Hendricks-Sturrup, DrSc, MA, MSc
+Rachele Hendricks-Sturrup, MA

-Duke-Margolis Institute For Health Policy, United States
+Research Director, Real-World Evidence, Duke-Margolis Institute For Health Policy (DMI), United States

 Artificial intelligence and machine learning are transforming the use of real-world data (RWD) throughout the evidence generation lifecycle.
 Innovations include AI-powered enhancement of unstructured clinical data to fill patient journey gaps, advanced applications in pharmacovigilance for faster, more accurate safety insights, and machine learning methods to optimize clinical trial feasibility by refining target patient populations.
 Speakers will share case studies and practical approaches driving regulatory-ready real-world evidence.